SumoLogic/sumologic-documentation/docs/search/search-query-language/search-operators/macro.md

 ## Add a macro

-To create a macro follow the steps below:
+To create a macro, follow the steps below:

 1. [**Classic UI**](/docs/get-started/sumo-logic-ui-classic).
 In the main Sumo Logic menu, select **Manage Data** > **Logs** > **Macros**. <br/> [**New UI**](/docs/get-started/sumo-logic-ui/).
 In the top menu, select **Manage Date**, and then under **Logs**, select **Macros**.
 You can also click the **Go To...** menu at the top of the screen and select **Macros**.
 1. Click **+ Add Macro**.<br/><img src={useBaseUrl('img/search/searchquerylanguage/search-operators/macro-logs-page.png')} alt="macro-logs-page" style={{border: '1px solid gray'}} width="800" />